kavuri-akhil/Financial-Planner-for-Emergencies-and-Retirement-funds/README.md

 In this section, I determined the current value of a member’s stock and bond holdings.
 I made an API call to Alpaca via the Alpaca SDK to get the current closing prices of the SPDR S&P 500 ETF Trust (ticker: SPY) and of the iShares Core US Aggregate Bond ETF (ticker: AGG).
 For the prototype, I  assumed that the member holds 110 shares of SPY, which represents the stock portion of their portfolio and 200 shares of AGG, which represents the bond portion.
 The process for the above discussed is as follows :
 * Create two variables named my_agg and my_spy and set them equal to 200 and 50, respectively.
 * Set the variables for the Alpaca API and secret keys.
 Using the Alpaca SDK, create the Alpaca tradeapi.REST object.
 In this object, include the parameters for the Alpaca API key, the secret key, and the version number.
-* Set the following parameters for the Alpaca API call:
+Markup : * Set the following parameters for the Alpaca API call:
 ** tickers: Use the tickers for the member’s stock and bond holdings.
 ** timeframe: Use a time frame of one day.
 ** start_date and end_date: Use the same date for these parameters, and format them with the date of the previous weekday (or 2020-08-07).
 This is because you want the one closing price for the most-recent trading day.